ymankh/Donoud/README.md

 - Edit tasks: Tasks can be edited to update their titles or details as needed.
 - Add details: Users can add additional details to tasks to provide more context or information.
 - Local storage: Data is stored locally using the browser's local storage, ensuring persistence across sessions.
+- Note-taking capability: Users can take notes within the app to jot down thoughts, ideas, or reminders.
+- Filtering: The app provides filtering options for both tasks and notes, allowing users to quickly find what they need.

 ## Installation